GregariousMammal/Main-Site/content/clients/weave.md

 end_date: ongoing
 ---

 Weave creates software to help developers and DevOps professionals work with and manage their distributed applications.
-Chris helps with blog posts and whitepapers.
+We helped with blog posts, landing pages and whitepapers.